crappistmartin/crappistmartin.github.io/source/who-we-are/index.markdown

 {% img right /images/spdevent2.jpg %}We have taken part in community events and helped to produce [our own ideas](http://elephantamenity.wordpress.com/2012/02/29/is-the-elephant-your-neighbourhood-summary-report/) and [vision for regeneration](http://elephantamenity.wordpress.com/2011/06/24/visioning-workshop-report/).
 </br></br></br></br></br></br></br>

-{% img left /images/forestfeast.jpg %} We have supported the [interim uses](http://elephantamenity.files.wordpress.com/2011/12/ean-interim-use-presentation-241111-web.pdf) and activities that have blossomed on the Heygate estate, and have engaged with developers Lend Lease as part of the consultation process for the regeneration.
+{% img left /images/forestfeast.jpg %} We have supported the [interim uses](http://elephantamenity.files.wordpress.com/2011/12/ean-interim-use-presentation-241111-web.pdf) and activities that have blossomed on the Heygate estate, and have tried to engage with developers, the council and the planning process.
+In the course of doing so, we have given evidence at Examinations in Public of local planning policy frameworks, the London Plan and Public Inquiries for both the Heygate and Aylesbury Compulsory Purchase Orders.

 </br></br></br></br>

+If you would like to get in touch please contact us at:
-For more information please contact: <a href="mailto:35percentelephant@gmail.com">35percentelephant@gmail.com</a>
+<a href="mailto:35percentelephant@gmail.com">35percentelephant@gmail.com</a>